rkk5603/BMMB852_Kelly/Week9/README.md

 - index: Indexes the ref genome for ease of visualization
 - align: Generates a BAM file by aligning reads to the genome
 - stats: Displays summary stats on the generated BAM file
-- bigwig: Converts the BAM file to a more visually digestible BW file.
+- bigwig: Converts the BAM file to a more visually digestible BW file
 - clean: Removes unecessary files
-- all: runs all targets
+- all: runs all targets but fetch (assumes reference genome has been downloaded)
 - .phony: runs all targets, no files generated

 Command line parameters